mwarman/nest-playground/README.md

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.

 Individual experiments are created on dedicated branches prefixed with `exp/*`.
 For example, the `exp/rest-basic` branch demonstrates how to create a simple REST API.
 The focus is on the mechanics of routing and code organization.
+See the [list of repository branches](https://github.com/mwarman/nest-playground/branches/all) for all experiments.

 ## Installation